• Menu

 April 14, 2024 // by Lovefraud Reader// 87 Comments

 UPDATED FOR 2024.
 Lovefraud received the following e-mail from a woman who we'll call “Penny.”
 She's been in a custody battle with the father of her child, who she believes is a sociopath.
 Although Penny has been able to gain full physical and legal custody of the child, and has a restraining order against the father, he still has visitation so Penny must deal with child exchanges.
-She's provided the following tips for others who are in similar situations.1.
-Stay strong in God!
+She's provided the following tips for others who are in similar situations.
+1. Stay strong in God!
 I know that this is difficult at times because I myself have been tried so much.
-Go to church regularly and tell the pastor(s) and counselors at your church what you are dealing with and ask them and the congregation t …
+Go to church regularly and tell the pastor(s) and counselors at your church what you are dealing with and ask them and the con …

 LETTERS TO LOVEFRAUD: Tips for co-parenting with a sociopathRead More